devsecopsbiz/cookbook/README.md

 	Choose **Continue** to move to the next tab.

 7. On the last tab, **Verification**, click **Verify view**.
-The system will verify your view by running a test query against the dataset it defines and validate all your filter criteria.
+The system will verify your view by running a test query against the data set it defines and validate all your filter criteria.

     ![](img/active-bugs-verify.png)